How to choose a letter writer

 Get letters from people you know well!
 Form letters and brief letters authored by people who know you superficially can be of very limited use to the reader and lend little support to your application.

 If you are unsure whether to approach a graduate student instructor (GSI) vs. a professor, remember that while a professor's name may be more impressive, the GSI may know you better and be able to write a more personalized reference.
 The writer should know you well enough to provide a solid and tailored evaluation.
-Another option: ask both the professor and the GSI to co-sign a letter regarding your achievements in a course.
+Another option: ask both the professor and the GSI to co-author/co-sign a letter regarding your achievements in a course.

 Do not compose a letter and have the person providing the reference sign it, even if it was their idea to handle your reference in such a manner.
 This approach is not only unethical but often transparent to an admissions committee or prospective employer.